-• The Regents of the University of California: A two-year grant of \$160,590 on behalf of the San Diego Supercomputer Center for a project to test the ability of a Records Management Application (RMA) to classify, store, and manage the disposition of electronic records.

-- Minnesota Historical Society, St. Paul, MN: A conditional 14-month grant of \$105,400 to examine the NHPRC's Electronic Records Research Agenda and to recommend a revised and newly validated agenda. - The University of North Carolina at Chapel Hill: A conditional one-year grant of up to \$78,605 to study current end user practices in managing e-mail and electronically transmitted documents in selected offices throughout the UNC system. - Nevada State Library and Archives, Carson City, NV: A conditional one-year grant of up to \$39,487 to assess the need for state laws that address the management and preservation of government electronic records, to draft necessary legislation, to draft a plan for funding a state electronic records program, and to educate stakeholders about the need for such legislation. - The Research Foundation of the State University of New York, Albany, NY: A conditional three-year grant of up to \$796,951 to build upon the work of the original InterPARES (International Research on Permanent Authentic Records in Electronic Systems) Project through InterPARES 2, which will study new types of non-textual and interactive records produced by digital government, electronic commerce, and the digital arts. - The University of South Carolina, Columbia, SC: A conditional 18-month grant of up to \$185,382 on behalf of the Model Editions Partnership to create new versions of the current MEP Guidelines, Reference Manual, and document type definitions based upon a new, simplified version of the Standard Generalized Markup Language (SGML) known as the eXtensible Markup Language (XML).
+- The Regents of the University of California: A 2-year grant of \$160,590 on behalf of the San Diego Supercomputer Center for a project to test the ability of a Records Management Application (RMA) to classify, store, and manage the disposition of electronic records. - Minnesota Historical Society, St. Paul, MN: A conditional 14-month grant of \$105,400 to examine the NHPRC's Electronic Records Research Agenda and to recommend a revised and newly validated agenda. - The University of North Carolina at Chapel Hill: A conditional 1-year grant of up to \$78,605 to study current end user practices in managing e-mail and electronically transmitted documents in selected offices throughout the UNC system. - Nevada State Library and Archives, Carson City, NV: A conditional 1-year grant of up to \$39,487 to assess the need for state laws that address the management and preservation of government electronic records, to draft necessary legislation, to draft a plan for funding a state electronic records program, and to educate stakeholders about the need for such legislation. - The Research Foundation of the State University of New York, Albany, NY: A conditional 3-year grant of up to \$796,951 to build upon the work of the original InterPARES (International Research on Permanent Authentic Records in Electronic Systems) Project through InterPARES 2, which will study new types of non-textual and interactive records produced by digital government, electronic commerce, and the digital arts. - The University of South Carolina, Columbia, SC: A conditional 18-month grant of up to \$185,382 on behalf of the Model Editions Partnership to create new versions of (continued on page 19)